xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 Once connected to a device using pyATS, you can use the `configure()` method to push configuration.
 It takes a `string` as parameter, which is the configuration to be pushed.
 Below an example for a segment-routing policy.

 <script src="https://gist.github.com/AntoineOrsoni/56032ff89ed5ca6de7ab836b09bdb72d.js"></script>

+# Removing configuration from a device

+Removing configuration can be slightly more complex than pushing configuration.
+In this part, we are going to explore 3 differerents ways to achieve that goal:
+- Downloading a `base configuration template` on the device, and loading it.
+- Doing a configuration rollback to a previous commit.
+- Using `configure()` method to unconfigure what we have done (i.e. adding `no` at the beginning of each configuration section).

+In all three scenarios, we will remove the segment routing policy configuration.
+We will then compare the pros and cons for each option.